Ficus: Calcium-oxalate fixation

-Several species of Ficus have been observed to sequester atmospheric CO_{2} as calcium oxalate in the presence of oxalotrophic bacteria and fungi, which catabolize the oxalate, which produces calcium carbonate.
-The calcium carbonate is precipitated throughout the tree, which also alkanalizes the surrounding soil.
+Several species of Ficus have been observed to sequester atmospheric CO_{2} as calcium oxalate in the presence of oxalotrophic bacteria and fungi, which catabolize the oxalate, to produce calcium carbonate.
+The calcium carbonate is precipitated throughout the tree, which also increases the alkalinity of the surrounding soil.
 This process was first observed in the Iroko tree, which can sequester up to a ton of calcium carbonate in the soil over its lifespan.
 These species are current candidates for carbon sequestration agroforestry.

 Systematics

-With over 800 species, Ficus is by far the largest genus in the Moraceae, and is one of the largest genera of flowering plants currently described.
-The species currently classified within Ficus were originally split into several genera in the mid-1800s, providing the basis for a subgeneric classification when reunited into one genus in 1867.
-This classification put functionally dioecious species into four subgenera based on floral characters.
+With over 800 species, Ficus is the largest genus in the flowering plant family Moraceae.
+The first subdivision of Ficus based on leaf morphology was proposed by Carl Peter Thunberg in 1786.
+In 1844, Guglielmo Gasparrini proposed to divide the species now included in Ficus into several separate genera, providing the basis for a subgeneric classification when Friedrich Miquel reunited these groups into one genus in 1867.
+Miquel's classification put functionally dioecious species into four subgenera based on floral characters.
 In 1965, E. J. H. Corner reorganized the genus on the basis of breeding system, uniting these four dioecious subgenera into a single dioecious subgenus Ficus.
 Monoecious figs were classified within the subgenera Urostigma, Pharmacosycea and Sycomorus.
+The revised classification proposed by Cornelis Berg and Corner (2005) recognized six subgenera: Pharmacosycea, Urostigma, Ficus, Sycidium, Synoecia and Sycomorus.

 This traditional classification has been called into question by recent phylogenetic studies employing genetic methods to investigate the relationships between representative members of the various sections of each subgenus.
 Of Corner's original subgeneric divisions of the genus, only Sycomorus is supported as monophyletic in the majority of phylogenetic studies.
 Notably, there is no clear split between dioecious and monoecious lineages.
 One of the two sections of Pharmacosycea, a monoecious group, form a monophyletic clade basal to the rest of the genus, which includes the other section of Pharmacosycea, the rest of the monoecious species, and all of the dioecious species.
 These remaining species are divided into two main monophyletic lineages (though the statistical support for these lineages is not as strong as for the monophyly of the more derived clades within them).
 One consists of all sections of Urostigma except for section Urostigma s. s..
 The other includes section Urostigma s. s., subgenus Sycomorus, and the species of subgenus Ficus, though the relationships of the sections of these groups to one another are not well resolved.